Imagine the world to come.

 To do so is to condone the impoverishment, immiseration, and deaths of untold billions, human and otherwise.

-Editors’ Note: Excerpted from Anthropocene Unconscious: Climate Catastrophe Culture by Mark Bould, published by Verso Books.
+Editors’ Note: This essay is excerpted from Anthropocene Unconscious: Climate Catastrophe Culture by Mark Bould, published by Verso Books.
 Copyright © 2021 by Mark Bould.